Vishakhavel/vishakhavel/README.md

 A UBAC blob storage API suite, with file sharing, trash recovery and multi-part file upload, built with FastAPI.

 ### **PitchCraft**: [repo](https://github.com/vishakhavel/pitchcraft)
-A platform to manage logistics data using React, Express, and GraphQL.
+A platform that evaluates your pitches, built with gpt-4o, Claude Sonnet, Next.js and FastAPI.

 ---